MicrosoftDocs/sql-docs/docs/2014/database-engine/unique-constraints-and-check-constraints.md

 ms.assetid: 637098af-2567-48f8-90f4-b41df059833e
 caps.latest.revision: 20
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Unique Constraints and Check Constraints
-  UNIQUE constraints and CHECK constraints are two types of constraints that can be used to enforce data integrity in [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] tables.
+  UNIQUE constraints and CHECK constraints are two types of constraints that can be used to enforce data integrity in [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] tables.
 These are important database objects.

  This topic contains the following sections.